International-Data-Spaces-Association/IDS-testbed/InstallationGuide.md

 ## Hardware Requirements

-In this section the minimum requirements of disk space required for operating the IDS-testbed are detailed.
+In this section the minimum requirements required for operating the IDS-testbed are detailed.

 The current minimum requirements for the IDS-Testbed are:
 - 4 GB RAM (however 8GB RAM is recommended)